Glossary

 Aholmewa – pronounced; ah-HOL- mee – wah.
 The quasi anagram of A Horse Leads Me to Water intended as a nickname and as a stand alone word in its own right symbolizing the principle and values of nondual existential and psychological freedom.

-Consciousness – with a capital C. The all pervading principle that illumines everything without being an agent, the immutable witness; the non-duality or absolute reality.
+Consciousness – with a capital C. The all pervading principle that illumines everything without being an agent, the immutable witness; non-duality or absolute reality.

 Indigenous – originating or occuring naturally in a particular place, for example: We are indigenous to Earth.